yuzhangClaremont/cs151-reinforcement/README.md

 ### <a name="Q1"></a>Question 1 (4 points): Value Iteration

 **Write a value iteration agent in `ValueIterationAgent`**, which has been partially specified for you in `valueIterationAgents.py`.
-Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option `-i`) in its initial planning phase. `ValueIterationAgent` takes an MDP on construction and calls `runValueIteration`, which runs value iteration for `self.iterations` iterations before the constructor returns.
+Your value iteration agent is an offline planner, not a reinforcement learning agent, and so the relevant training option is the number of iterations of value iteration it should run (option `-i`) in its initial planning phase. `ValueIterationAgent` takes an MDP on construction and calls `runValueIteration`. **Implement `runValueIteration(self)` before you start implementing the methods for `ValueIterationAgent`.** `runValueIteration(self)` runs value iteration for `self.iterations` iterations before the constructor returns.

 Value iteration computes k-step estimates of the optimal values, V<sub>k</sub>.
 In addition to running value iteration, **implement the following methods for `ValueIterationAgent` using V<sub>k</sub>.**